 Kabukiza

-If you decide to watch kabuki, you can rent an audio-guide that will help you understand and follow the dialogue and dynamics of the play during the performance.
+If you decide to watch kabuki, you can rent an English audio-guide that will help you understand and follow the dialogue and dynamics of the play during the performance.
 Be ready to clear your plans for the day, because a kabuki play can last up to 4 hours!

 Check out their website for more info.